lkosanke/githubintro/README.md

  * --> Find the Stenographs package here: https://github.com/aaronpeikert/StenoGraphs.jl
  * -> open VS-Code -> create a new script and select Julia as language -> install the package

+## The Good, The Bad & The Ugly - Good Practice in Git
+With Git/ Github there are many possible ways to do stuff and to reach your goals.
+Nevertheless somethings regarding good practice dont change and they will be of service to you in the future.
+You will notice, that some of those practices are more convenient depending on the tool you use, but they overall apply regardeless.
+ * Never commit changes directly onto the 'main' branch